Bassist/composer

 Amber Lamprecht, and pianists Brett Carson and

-Eli Wallace as rotating fourth and
+Eli Wallace as rotating fourth and fifth

-fifth members.
+members.

-The Noertker/Oi duo and the
+The Noertker/Oi duo and

-Melanchoholics performed at the SIMM Series and
+the Melanchoholics performed at the SIMM

-are each preparing for CD releases in 2017.
+Series and are each preparing for CD

-In November 2016, Noertker's
+In November 2016,

-Moxie capped its performance season with the
+Noertker's Moxie capped its performance season

-release of a new CD, druidh
+with the release of a new CD, druidh

 penumbrae.